LK00100/LK00100/README.md

 - 📫 How to reach me?
 Tel: 15530820615.
 QQ: 2040076232.
 - 😄 Pronouns: 灵(LING)
 - ⚡ Fun fact: I am a freshman in China.
-- I have set up some of game database, such as Palworld, Do not starve, World of Warcraft, etc. If you have some demands about it, you could contact me.
+- I have set up some of game servers, such as Palworld, Do not starve, World of Warcraft, etc. If you have some demands about it, you could contact me.
 - I also have some knowledge about network security, and had found some holes from large enterprises.
 I'm searching for people who is interesting about this section, too.
 If you are, please tell me.

 <!---